Durant Brooks: Georgia Tech

 After graduating from Georgia Military College, Brooks attended Georgia Tech, punting for the Georgia Tech Yellow Jackets as a redshirt junior.
 In his two years at Georgia Tech, Brooks had 144 punts: nearly half (68) landed inside the 20 yard line, while 57 went for more than 50 yards.
 His longest punt came in his final ACC game in 2007: playing against North Carolina, Brooks stood at the back of his own end-zone and punted the ball to the opposite 16-yard line—the punt was officially marked as 77 yards (from the line of scrimmage at the seven to the opposite 16), but measured over 90 yards from the spot of the punt.

 As a junior, Brooks came in third place for the Ray Guy Award, given to the best punter in the country.
-He was also named to the All-American second-team by AP, and the All-ACC first-team.
+He was also named to the All-American second-team by the AP, and the All-ACC first-team.

 As a senior, Brooks received the Ray Guy Award, ranking second in the ACC (and fourth in the nation) in punting average while only allowing his opponents to return 19 of his 65 punts.
 That year, he was also named to the All-American second-team by AP (first-team by Sports Illustrated and Rivals) and the All-ACC first-team.

 Professional career

 Washington Redskins

-Brooks was drafted by the Washington Redskins in the sixth round (168th overall) of the 2008 NFL Draft.
+Brooks was selected by the Washington Redskins in the sixth round (168th overall) of the 2008 NFL draft.
 He signed a four-year contract with the Redskins on July 11.
 Brooks won the punting job over Derrick Frost, who was released on August 30.

 After week 6 of the 2008 NFL season reports surfaced that Brooks was to be replaced by a veteran due to his poor performance.
 His gross average of 39.6 yards and net average of 32.1 yards were last in the NFL at the time.
 On October 15, the Redskins signed punter Ryan Plackemeier, effectively ending Brooks' tenure with the team.